Berkeley-Large-RAG/RAG-DS-Serve/docs/index.md

 ## Overview

 The design of **DS Serve** is motivated by current challenges in information retrieval:
-- commercial search engines struggle with long and complex queries while being costly to deploy at scale, so a powerful yet affordable search framework is needed
+- Commercial search engines struggle with long and complex queries while being costly to deploy at scale, so a powerful yet affordable search framework is needed
-- exponential growth of information database obsoletes traditional linear search, urging more efficient neural retrieval.
+- Exponential growth of information database obsoletes traditional linear search, urging more efficient neural retrieval.
-- a gap persists between the NLP and database search community, preventing effective uses of search tools and algorithms like ANN<sup class="note-sup"><a href="#overview-note" aria-label="See note">*</a></sup>
+- A gap persists between the NLP and database search community, preventing effective uses of search tools and algorithms like ANN<sup class="note-sup"><a href="#overview-note" aria-label="See note">*</a></sup>
-- user labels for search results have been difficult to collect and curate.
+- User labels for search results have been difficult to collect and curate.

 To address these challenges, we introduce **DS Serve**, a framework that transforms a large-scale text corpus into a high-performance neural retrieval system that's:
-- blazing fast with high throughput 🚀
+- **[✨NEW]** blazing fast with high throughput 🚀
-- built upon the largest datastore (~500B tokens, ~2B vectors, ~5T vector embeddings)
+- **[✨NEW]** built upon the largest datastore (~500B tokens, ~2B vectors, ~5T vector embeddings)
-- featuring customizable and efficient search backends<sup class="note-sup"><a href="#overview-note" aria-label="See note">*</a></sup>
+- **[✨NEW]** featuring customizable and efficient search backends -- DiskANN, Exact, and Diverse Search<sup class="note-sup"><a href="#overview-note" aria-label="See note">*</a></sup>
-- providing high-performance neural retrieval through free public endpoints and gathers user feedback in real-time
+- **[✨NEW]** providing high-performance neural retrieval through free public endpoints and gathers user feedback in real-time

 <p align="left"><i>Figure 1: DS SERVE converts the largest pretraining dataset into an efficient neural retrieval system: a query q retrieves relevant text via ANN (IVFPQ or DiskANN), optionally reranks with exact and/or diverse search, and returns the top-k chunks with voting options for user feedback.</i></p>
 <p align="center">